 Qlik is a technically complicated solution made specifically for developers and technical product managers.
 Though it ranks 3rd on Google, much of its success comes from the Qilk Sense Enterprise edition, made for larger companies

 Qlik does not support native language querying.
 This means you are forced to learn a new scripting language to be able to analyze your data.
 Though accessing your data isn’t too difficult, data computations are.
-You need an extremely high level of technical acumen to be able to perform on the fly data manipulation or computation, making your users heavily pendant on data experts.
+You need an extremely high level of technical acumen to be able to perform on-the-fly data manipulation or computation, making your users heavily pendant on data experts.
 Once you have learnt the language and had an expert structure your data, it takes less than 10 minutes to build a graph.

 Qlik support is definitely not on par with industry standards.
-Apart from a long wait time which can last unto a week, the support team lacks the training to answer simple questions regarding the application.
-The support team also lacks a view into your instance of Qlik which means you have to essentially provide a report with everything that is wrong for the team to be able to provide a proper diagnosis.
+Apart from a long wait time which can last a week, the support team lacks the training to answer simple questions regarding the application.
+The support team also lacks a view into your instance of Qlik which means you have to essentially provide a report with everything wrong for the team to be able to provide a proper diagnosis.